Dr. Daniel Stone, MD FACOG

 What are the surgical treatments for a Cystocele?

 The primary surgical repair is a cystocele repair.
+This repair is also called an anterior colporrhaphy or an anterior repair.
 Dr. Stone performs a cystocele repair vaginally under general anesthesia.
 He makes an incision along the vaginal wall and the vaginal skin is carefully dissected from the underlying supportive tissue.
 He then uses an absorbable suture to strengthen the tissue.
 The excess vaginal tissue is then trimmed and the skin is closed with suture.

 It is also important that any loss of apical support is addressed with a cystocele repair.
 As mentioned previously, cystoceles often occur in the setting of vaginal vault prolapse or uterine prolapse.
 If these forms of prolapse are also present, then a sacrocolpopexy, hysteropexy or vaginal vault suspension should be performed at the same time.